gogleva/SecretSanta/README.md

 - do not need TMHMM_parallel if it is so slow?
 - fix some ugly bits in the code ---> profiling again.
 Aim: not to be much slower that the wrapped tool
 - code profiling to speed-up wrappers
+- parallel runners: Biocheck might complain about library exports (looks like I don't need to do clusterEvalQ at all, bingo)

 TO DO (required minimum):

-- parallel runners: Biocheck might complain about library exports
 - add unit tests for large inputs in signalp - store them in a separate repo, take too long to run for R CMD check:
     - 1K,